 About Frank Borelli

 In addition to his police and military service, Frank began a writing career in 1999.
-With several hundred articles now published internationally, Frank is the Editorial Director for Endeavor Law Enforcement Media.
-And Frank has now launched a fourth career: built on his drive to help motivate others, he and his wife have become a fitness & nutrition coaching team.
+With several hundred articles now published internationally, Frank as the Editorial Director for a law enforcement publishing group.
+If you paid attention above, you’ll see he also has 20 books published in various genres: self-help, fiction, true crime and patriotism.

 Frank would be happy to receive your comments to: email@example.com